 As a not-for-profit health system, Wellstar’s mission is to enhance the health and well-being of every patient it serves, in every community it provides care.
 To better match the care provided with the services needed and sought, today Wellstar Health System announces a transition at Atlanta Medical Center South (AMCS).
 Beginning on May 6, 2022, AMCS’s inpatient hospital services will be consolidated to Atlanta Medical Center.
-In addition, AMC South will transition to a new model of care facility, providing outpatient services - primary and rehabilitative care – accessible to all patients in the East Point community, 24 hours a day, 7 days a week.
+In addition, AMC South will transition to a new model of care facility, providing outpatient services - primary and rehabilitative care – accessible to all patients in the East Point community.

 “As Georgia’s largest safety net caregiver, we are committed to serve everyone in our community and will continue to do so,” said Candice Saunders, President and CEO of Wellstar Health System.
 “By refocusing the services AMC provides, we are providing the right care at the right place.”